dvanarkel/Clyde/README.md

 - [ ] api documentation
 - [ ] xref
 - [ ] cross compilation
+- [ ] consider moving to collection of *.env files under /etc instead of monolithic IDEEnvs
+- [ ] logo in README once we have sorted licensing
 ### Others ###

 - [ ] Update .gitignore